 The kids were so excited to meet a monkey of two, so we decided to head straight in to meet the cheeky chaps (and ladies).
 It didn’t take long to spot the monkeys as they were all running around freely, and swinging in the trees.
-The path around the forest is really smooth and very pushchair friendly.
+The path around the monkey forest is really smooth and very pushchair friendly.
 I had put the girls in their wellington boots but considering all the rain that we had had, there was hardly any mud around the path.

 How long does it take to walk around the Money forest?

+The walk is about 3/4 of a mile.
 We found the walk is great for little legs, just long enough for kids to walk without getting too tired.
 It is quite steep in one part but there are lovely wooden benches all around the walk to rest and take a break, and just observe the monkeys resting, playing, eating, swinging in the trees, play fighting, posing for the cameras and just generally having fun interacting with one another.
 It took around two hours with little legs.

 Much to my own joy, we managed to catch sight of a few of the baby monkeys.
 The guide told us that there had been a few babies born at the monkey forest last may, and they were still rather small and cute and mischievous.

-Feeding talks at the Monkey forest
+Feeding talks at the Monkey Forest

 Moving onwards, we made it to the 12:15 feeding talk and the talk was really informative.
 We all found it captivating, and interactive, and the guide managed to keep the little ones interested throughout the talk.
-The girls loved watching the monkeys eat and steal the food off one another, and baby S seemed to enjoy the view.

-Trentham Estate Monkey Forest – need to know
+Trentham Monkey Forest Prices

 We had a lovely day out at Trentham Monkey Forest.
 The grounds are beautiful and the monkeys are so entertaining.
 All of the family really enjoyed the day.
 We would definitely like to return in the Summer for more fun – it is well worth a visit.